 3.What would you say is your greatest talent or skill?
 How have you developed and demonstrated that talent over time?

+I am a tennis player and that I believe is my greatest skill.

-Since my childhood, I have been fascinated about sports.
+Since my childhood, I have been fascinated with sports.
 I watch and enjoy various sports on TV.
-From a very young age, I started playing sports such as soccer, tennis and cricket.
+From a very young age, I started playing different sports including soccer, tennis and cricket.

-Tennis interested me more.
+Tennis interested me most and My all-time favorite tennis player is Roger Federer.
 I started practicing at the age of 7 under the guidance of a professional coach who also trained national level players.

-I used to practice for 12-14 hours a week, throughout the year.
-At the age of 9, I won the under-10 Singles title at National level and I was featured in local newspapers.
+I spent 12-14 hours a week year around in practicing the sport.
+At the age of 9, I won the under-10 Singles title at the National level and I was featured in local newspapers.
 I continued playing various open competitions all over India, conducted by AITA (All India Tennis Association).
 I won the title in "Under-12 Singles" category at National Level, "Under-14 Singles" and "Under-16 Singles and Doubles" at the State Level.

-It requires a great deal of Discipline, Hard work and Focus to win at the national level and state level competitions.

-I coached younger kids, including my younger sister in Tennis at school level.
 During my high school, I partnered with various players in the Doubles category and won many titles.

-My favourite Tennis Player is Roger Federer.
+Since it requires a great deal of discipline, hard work and focus to win at the national level and state level competitions, these traits are now a part of my personality.
+I have also taken up mentorship opportunities and have coached Tennis at school level to younger kids, including my younger sister. .

 I received great support from my parents (especially from my Mom), my teachers and my coaches.
-My school and teachers supported me with my academics, when I missed classes during my tournaments.
+My school and teachers supported me with my academics specially, when I missed classes during my tournaments.

-I would like to continue playing Tennis at college and also be a part of various sports groups.
+I would like to continue playing Tennis for college and bring accolades to it like I did for my school.

 Topic #6> Academic subject that inspires you